any-docs/css/content/reference/values/number/index.md

 ## Syntax

-The syntax of `<number>` extends the syntax of {{CSSxRef("&lt;integer&gt;")}}.
+The syntax of `<number>` extends the syntax of `&lt;integer&gt;`.
 A fractional value is represented by a `.` followed by one or more decimal digits, and may be appended to an integer.
 A `<number>` can also end with the letter `e` or `E` followed by an integer, which indicates a base-ten exponent in scientific notation.
 There is no unit associated with numbers.

 As with integers, the first character of the number can be immediately preceded by - or + to indicate the number's sign: whether the number is positive or negative.